10 of the biggest misconceptions people have about a cruise before sailing

 From shows, to restaurants, to the pools, it's more likely you will not feel stuck.

-If you're worried that you'll feel claustrophobic on a ship, you should understand there's so many to do onboard and many places to go.
+If you're worried that you'll feel claustrophobic on a ship, you should understand there are so many things to do onboard and many places to go.
 Moreover, your ship will visit plenty of ports along the way, giving you an opportunity to disembark the ship and explore these countries.

 With plenty of open deck space, it's easy to avoid that closed-in feeling.